 Property, plant and equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes the cost of replacing part of the property, plant and equipment.
 When significant parts of property, plant and equipment are required to be replaced at intervals, the Group depreciates them separately based on their specific useful lives.
+Construction in progress is stated at cost, net of accumulated impairment losses, if any.
 All other repair and maintenance costs are recognised in profit or loss as incurred.